sumonst21/sumonst21/README.md

-## 👋 Introduction
+## 👋 Hello

-Hello, my name is Sumon and I am a full-stack developer based in Dhaka, BD 🇧🇩.
+My name is Sumon and I am a full-stack developer based in Dhaka, BD.
 I primarily build for the web, with PHP being my preferred language for back-end, but I also dabble in other areas such as NodeJS & Python.

 I am currently working as a full-time freelancer and I am available for hire.
 If you would like to work together on a project, [get in touch](https://www.freelancer.com/u/sumonst21).